 Being promoted to management is one of the most exciting and memorable times in one’s career.
-While graduating to management is an accomplishment to be proud of, the transition from individual contributor to manager can be a formidable challenge.
+While graduating to a leadership role is an accomplishment to be proud of, the transition from individual contributor to leader can be a formidable challenge.

-As a new leader, you considerably impact the experience that each of your direct reports has at your organization.
+As a leader, you significantly impact the experience that each of your direct reports has at your organization.
 This responsibility shouldn’t be taken lightly and should motivate you to be the best you can be.
-In addition, managing people is one of the most important skills you'll need as you progress in your career.
+Managing people is one of the most important skills you'll need as you progress in your career.
 One of the largest – and most important – roles of a manager is to ensure your people are performing at the height of their potential.
 However, the skills that made you successful in your previous role are not the same ones you need to manage performance effectively.

 Are your people engaged and motivated?
 Do they work well together?
 Performance management is the process of improving performance by setting individual and team goals which are aligned to the strategic goals of the organization.
 As a leader of people, you must continuously develop the knowledge, skills, and abilities of your direct reports.

-Included in the process of performance management are complex responsibilities that you wouldn’t have encountered in your previous role as an individual contributor – and likely wouldn’t have learned in business school.
+Performance management is a complex responsibility.
+The process of managing performance brings to the surface a Pandora's box of issues that you wouldn’t have encountered in your previous role as an individual contributor – and likely wouldn’t have learned how to deal with in business school.
 These are a few of the delicate performance management challenges an emerging leader must face:

 Hiring and selection

 For an organization to create and sustain a competitive advantage, it needs to hire the best people and keep them.
-Not only do new leaders need to match the right skill set to the right role, but they must determine if the candidate's values align with the organization's and if they are a fit for the culture.
+Not only do leaders need to match the right skill set to the right role, but they must determine if a candidate's values align with the organization's.
+In other words, are they the right fit?
 If a new leader isn’t trained properly in talent management best practices, the end result is poor performance, high turnover, and employee disengagement.
 Additionally, a new leader who is not well-versed in employment standards legislation leaves their organization vulnerable to costly and reputation-damaging litigation.

-In the wake of #MeToo, more and more individuals are coming forward with allegations of workplace sexual harassment, discrimination, and other forms of harassment.
-What is the correct way for employers to respond to misconduct allegations?
+In the wake of the #MeToo movement, more and more individuals are coming forward with allegations of workplace sexual harassment, discrimination, and other forms of harassment.
+What is the best way for employers to respond to misconduct allegations?
 Does every allegation call for a thorough and external investigation?
-New leaders must be prepared to respond to misconduct complaints and, in particular, those complaints which the employer views as performance management — not harassment.
+Leaders must be prepared to respond to misconduct complaints and, in particular, those complaints which the employer views as performance management — not harassment.

 The actions taken by a new leader following a misconduct allegation are critical in limiting their employer’s liability and resulting negative publicity.
-New leaders must be trained on the difference between sexual harassment, other harassment, and performance management.
+Leaders must be trained on the difference between sexual harassment, other harassment, and performance management.

 Assessing performance under uncertain circumstances